thangcongtran/thangcongtran/README.md

 ## **`hasht`**
 *"When darkness falls, I rise—living in the shadows of your mistakes."*

 I thrive in the world of vulnerabilities, where others see weaknesses, I see opportunities.
 With a relentless passion for cybersecurity, I hunt for flaws, dissect malware, and break barriers to build stronger defenses.
 Every mistake you make is a chance for me to rise and make the digital world a safer place.
 My mission?
-To secure the virtual world, one vulnerability at a time... or not ;)
+To secure the virtual world, one vulnerability at a time.

 <details>
   <summary>📍 More About Me</summary>